stanimirovn/docs-redis/monitoring.html.md

 </tr>
 <tr>
   <th>Significance</th>
-  <td>Memory usage will grow in proportion to the number of keys in memory.
+  <td>Memory usage grows in proportion to the number of keys in memory.
 If the Redis instance is stopped ungracefully, these changes may be lost.</td>
 </tr>
 <tr>
   <th>Notes</th>
-  <td>Performing a BGSAVE will write these keys to disk and free up memory.</td>
+  <td>Performing a <code>BGSAVE</code> writes these keys to disk and frees up memory.</td>
 </tr>
 </table>